 A smartphone is the perfect tool for capturing life on the street.
 It’s convenient, discreet and easy to master.
 In this guide, Amy Davies explains why smartphones are great for street photography.

-Most smartphones have a reasonably wide-angle main lens, of around 24-28mm.
+Most modern smartphones employ a number of different lenses including a reasonably wide-angle main lens, of around 24-28mm.
 It’s a good focal length for street photography, but if you find one with a zoom lens, you can also shoot from a distance and emulate the look of 50mm or perhaps even an 85mm lens.

 And before you step out with your phone, you may want to check on the law around street photography.